abbaslab-va/AbbasCentral/README.md

 # BpodParser Class

 This class is in development as an experimental alternative to the current way bpod objects are parsed.
-As it stands, the BehDat class methods contain the necessary logic to extract task-specific components and variables from the only property of this class, a Bpod SessionData file.
+As it stands, the BehDat class methods contain the necessary logic to extract task-specific components and variables from the session property of this class, a Bpod SessionData file.
 A BpodParser object is able to parse bpod session structures and return information that is aligned with the clock from the bpod session, enabling functionality when no neural recording is present.
 This output can then be aligned to neural data using the trial start timestamps that should be present in every session where neural data is recorded, or to video data that is synchronized through the state machine, like the e3v BNC TTL sync.
 Ultimately, the bpod property in a BehDat object (described below) will be replaced with a BpodParser object, massively simplifying the existing find_bpod_event methodology.

+## BpodParser Properties

+    session - a BpodSession structure
+    info - a structure containing subfields:
+        > path - Path to the experimental session data
+        > name - The subject's name
+        > trialTypes - structure containing key-value pairs from config.ini
+        > outcomes - structure containing key-value pairs from config.ini
+        > startState - the name of the bpod state that starts each trial

-## BpodParser Methods
+## BpodParser user-facing methods

-### User-facing methods

 `eventTimes = event_times(obj, varargin)`